 Use previews

-The previews feature shows the updates to a branch, as they would look when applied to the production build.
+The previews feature shows the updates to a branch, as they would look when applied to the production deployment.
 It's like having a staging server for every branch.
 You can also share preview links with others, so they can provide you with feedback, not just on the Markdown, but on the formatting as well.

-Trigger a preview build
+Trigger a preview deployment

-Previews begin building automatically when the following events occur:
+A preview deployment triggers automatically when the following events occur:

-• a pull request is opened in Reunite or a connected Git provider
+- a pull request is opened in Reunite or a connected Git provider

-• a remote content folder is added to your Reunite project
+- a remote content folder is added to your Reunite project

 You can access previews on the Deploys page, Editor, or Pull requests page in Reunite, after the preview build has passed all checks.